EnzoSeason/study-notes/algo-data-structure/hash-table.md

 The third rule is very strict.
 None of the [hash algorithms](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms) can 100% make sure the third rule is applied.

+A good hash algorithm must has following features.

+1. We can't get **orginal data** from **hash value**.

+2. The probability of collision must be very small. **Different data has different hash value**.

+3. Similar data has very different hash value.

+4. The calculation of hash value is fast.

+The first and second feature are very important.
+Because of these features, hash function is always used to **create IDs**.

 If `k_1 != k_2`, `hash(k_1) == hash(k_2)`, then it's a **collision**.

 There are 2 ways to solve the collision.